iamjackg/md2cf/test_package/functional/test.md

 1. McHale
 1. Parish

+or even:

+3. Bird
+1. McHale
+8. Parish

+you'd get the exact same HTML output.
+The point is, if you want to, you can use ordinal numbers in your ordered Markdown lists, so that the numbers in your source match the numbers in your published HTML.
+But if you want to be lazy, you don't have to.

 To make lists look nice, you can wrap items with hanging indents:

 *   Lorem ipsum dolor sit amet, consectetuer adipiscing elit.